A Theory of Dichotomous Valuation with Applications to Variable Selection: Evaluation of Candidate Predictors

-For a simple and concrete example, we may think of a dependent variable $Y$ and $n$ candidate explanatory variables $X_i$, $i=1,2,...,n$, in a linear regression model.
-Thus, the performance measure could be a model fit statistic, the variance explained, the forecast accuracy, the cost involved, the probability of avoiding fatal errors, or any combination of the above.
-In particular, $v(\emptyset)$ is the performance when $Y$ is modeled by a constant.
-Without loss of generality, we could even extend $v$ to be a vector-valued set function, which does not weaken any results in the next three sections.
-As a consequence, variable selection eventually becomes a multi-criteria decision analysis, mitigating the discrepancy between model accuracy in estimation and model usefulness in forecasting.
+For a simple and concrete example, we consider a linear regression model for the dependent variable $Y_j$ where $j$ is the index for the observations in the data.
+Let there be $n$ candidate explanatory variables $X_{ji}$, $i=1,2,...,n$.
+The performance measure could be a model fit statistic, the variance explained, the forecast accuracy, the cost involved, the probability of avoiding fatal errors, or any combination of the above.
+In particular, $v(\emptyset)$ is the performance when $Y_j$ is modeled by a constant.
+Without loss of generality, we could even extend $v$ to be a vector-valued set function, which does not weaken the results in the next three sections.
+As a consequence, variable selection eventually becomes a multi-criteria decision analysis, mitigating the discrepancy between model accuracy in estimation and model usefulness in the forecast.

-\subsection{Model Uncertainty}
+\subsection{\textit{Model Uncertainty}}

-Model uncertainty arises from both objective uncertainty and subjective one.
+Data modeling is subject to both objective and subjective uncertainty.
 For the objective one, the models and assumptions we impose on the data are inevitably misspecified in some way.
-As a consequence, an econometric or statistical model is merely an approximation and simplification of the reality; and there could be many good approximations under various criteria.
-For the subjective uncertainty, we do not know exactly which specific variables to choose before performing a selection analysis; we may have a class of subjective probabilities for it, derived from our judgment, opinions, experience, or even fairness assumptions.
-However, we could still form valid inference by addressing each modeling scenario separately.
+Hence, an econometric or statistical model is merely an approximation and simplification of reality.
+There could be many good approximations under various criteria.
+This multiplicity requires us to look into the data in various scenarios before reaching a decisive decision.
+For the subjective uncertainty, we do not know exactly which specific variables to choose before performing a selection analysis.
+We may have a class of subjective probabilities for it, derived from our judgment, opinions, experience, or even fairness assumptions.
+We make fairness assumptions in this paper and form inference by addressing each modeling scenario separately.
+To address the model uncertainty, we let the random subset $\mathbf{S}\subseteq \mathbb{N}$ consist of variables in the actual model.